{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 1. Based on the references of a given paper ('source article').
 This could be a review or just an interesting paper you'd like to dig into deeper.
 Either click the + button at the top right and enter the digital object identifier (DOI) of the source article or use the bookmarklet described below.

 2. The second way to create a new network is with a custom list of IDs.
-Either click the + button at the top right and then 'Enter custom list of IDs instead', or scan a plain text file for DOIs, which allows you to create your own unique lists of input articles.
+Either click the + button at the top right and then 'Enter custom list of IDs instead', or scan a plain text file for DOIs, which allows you to create your own unique lists of Seed Articles.
 For example, this could be a .ris / .bib file exported by your reference manager (e.g. Zotero or EndNote).
 In theory, you can scan any plain text file (PDFs and Microsoft Office files don't work).
 However, due to the multitude of characters allowed in DOIs, the system might not catch all of them correctly (see this blog post by Crossref for more explanation).

 Up to 5 tabs can be open at the same time, representing a different local citation network each.
 Only one query can be processed at a time, which is why some buttons are disabled when a query is still going on.
 The APIs can return errors when they're overloaded, the reference list is too long or your search frequency too high.